 I went to Yellowstone almost yearly with my family growing up.
 My home wasn’t too far from the national park and my dad has a love for it.

 Taking my own family was a bit of a reality check.
-BTW, don’t miss my Family Vacation Ideas for tips for your trip!
+BTW, don’t miss the best of my family travel blog for tips for your trip!

 We are somewhat outdoorsy.
 I have one son who is an Eagle Scout, and my other one is on track to get his soon.
 However, they love their wifi — their devices and also not being around their family. 🙂 All of which were going to be lacking on this trip.